 Operators can also form bad habits when using the forklift controls.
 Make sure everyone understands not only the basics of operating your forklift but also how to use the controls for optimum performance.

-Being OSHA compliant in forklift operations is crucial to the safe usage of these machines and in avoiding any regulatory offenses.
-For more information on how to get and remain OSHA compliant, contact Berg Compliance Solutions for help.
+Being OSHA compliant in forklift operations is just one aspect of OSHA compliance, but is crucial to the safe usage of these machines and in avoiding any regulatory offenses.
+For more information on how to get and remain OSHA compliant, contact Berg Compliance Solutions or call 512-457-0374 for help.